BG3-Community-Library-Team/bg3-community/Tutorials/Visual/clothPhysics.md

 ![Screenshot 2025 05 25 124729](https://tinypic.host/images/2025/05/25/Screenshot-2025-05-25-124729.png)

-If your mesh has over 10,000 vertices, reduce it or separate the mesh into different pieces so that the piece that needs the cloth physics is less than 10,000 vertices.
+If your mesh has over 10,000 vertices, reduce it or separate the mesh into different pieces so that the piece that needs the cloth physics has less than 10,000 vertices.

 ## Creating the cloth mesh